 Ben Alteneder | AzAEYC Vice President of Policy and Advocacy

-Ben is the Senior Director of Government Affairs with First Things First and holds a Bachelor’s Degree in Political Science from Arizona State University with a certificate in American public policy.
+Ben is the Chief Legislative Liaison for the Arizona Department of Corrections and holds a Bachelor’s Degree in Political Science from Arizona State University with a certificate in American public policy.
 Ben has over 13 years experience and expertise in advocacy and government affairs having served in various capacities at the state legislature, public agencies and the private sector.